What it does

 UX highlights

-- Granular Alert Controls: Users can fine-tune notifications for followed teams, choosing to be alerted for kick-offs, goals, half-time, and more (08:51).
+- Granular Notification Controls: Users can fine-tune alerts for followed items, choosing to be notified about goals, half-time, or lineups, rather than just a generic match start (10:53).

 Monetization & growth